 What sorts of problems do your target customers have?
-You can use this information to build your buyer personas.
 Your target audience’s goals can be the flip side to their problems.
 It depends on how they express it.
 You want to make sure you explore everything from multiple angles.
 I can say that I can’t seem to lose weight (problem), or that I’d like to get more fit (goal).

 Where Can You Find Your Customers Talking About Their Problems?

 So we’ve already talked about social media, but where else can you find your customers (or future customers) talking about their concerns, goals, and hopes?

 Online forums are one place.
 Search for any potential customer hot buttons or goals on websites like Quora.
 If it’s B2B, then you may find a lot of great information in LinkedIn or Facebook groups.

 Your customer service emails may contain a treasure trove of information as well.
 What about your company reviews?
 Sometimes reviewers start their review with “I was looking for….” or “I was struggling with” or similar sentiments.
 Pay attention to these.
 You may find problems you weren’t aware of.

 Not what services you sell, but what problems do you solve?
 Let’s say you sell hats.
 The types of hats you sell will tell me what kinds of problems you solve.